caller

 ¶

-A classmethod that returns the current result when called from inside a function scheduled by Caller.
+A classmethod that returns the current pending when called from inside a function scheduled by Caller.

 Source code in src/async_kernel/caller.py